Arto Salomaa: Personal life and death

+Salomaa died on 26 January 2025, at the age of 90.
+The Research Council of Finland reported his death two days later in a press release, on 28 January.

 Awards and recognition

-Salomaa has been awarded the title of Academician by the Academy of Finland, one of twelve living Finnish individuals awarded the title.
+Salomaa was awarded the title of Academician by the Academy of Finland, one of twelve living Finnish individuals awarded the title.
 He also received the EATCS Award in 2004.
-Salomaa has received seven honorary degrees.
-On June 13, 2013, Salomaa was awarded a Doctor Honoris Causa from the University of Western Ontario.
+Salomaa received seven honorary degrees.
+On 13 June 2013, Salomaa was awarded a Doctor Honoris Causa from the University of Western Ontario.